 The appellate court first noted that at the time of the accident, the car had been traveling at a low rate of speed, in daylight, and without weather impediments.
 The evidence showed that the truck drivers had not followed company policy in placing orange cones near the gate/ramp, but this gate/ramp had been fairly apparent and should have been seen before the impact.
 Furthermore, the trial court held that only some of Mr. Bush’s treatment was causally related to the accident.

-Regarding liability, the appellate court stated that comparative negligence is assessed by looking at the party’s behavior, and as a factual matter, this determination is not to be disturbed on appeal unless it is clearly wrong.
-Factors that courts use to assess whether the trier of fact was clearly wrong include whether the conduct was inadvertent and the degree of risk created by the conduct.
+Regarding liability, the appellate court stated that comparative negligence is assessed by looking at the party’s behavior.
+As a factual matter, this determination is not to be disturbed on appeal unless it is clearly wrong.
+The factors that courts use to assess whether the trier of fact was clearly wrong include whether the conduct was inadvertent and the degree of risk created by the conduct.

 Here, at trial, the testimony showed that at the time of the accident, there was daylight and good weather conditions.
 Mr. Williams had testified he had been driving five miles per hour, attempting to reach a parking spot across from the truck.
 Mr. Williams claimed he did not see the truck’s gate nor any cones, and he had not been on his phone at the time of the accident.